Oklahoma repealed its franchise tax through legislative action in 2023, marking a significant shift in the state's business taxation approach.

 Although Oklahoma eliminated its franchise tax in 2023, businesses will have to pay any taxes owed for 2023 or prior.
 The deadline to align franchise and corporate income tax filing periods has passed, so you’ll need to contact the Secretary of State if you think you still owe.

-Specific penalties weren’t provided, but Oklahoma typically charges interest and percentage-based penalties on late or missed tax payments.
-The state warns that any unpaid franchise tax may lead to corporate suspension until the debt is settled.
+Oklahoma typically charges interest and percentage-based penalties on late or missed tax payments.
+The state can suspend corporations for unpaid franchise tax until the debt is settled.
+If your business was suspended before 2024 for franchise tax non-payment, you must still fulfill those obligations to restore good standing.

 While there is no longer an Oklahoma franchise tax, some entities must file an annual report (called an Annual Certificate) with the Oklahoma Secretary of State.
 These filings come with fees that are generally much lower than the former franchise tax.